Naltrexone Therapy for Alcohol FAQs

 9. How long should I be on Naltrexone therapy?

 We strongly believe that patients should be on Naltrexone therapy for at least 12 months after completing their detox.
 Recent research shows that it takes a year or more for the brain to fully heal from addiction.
 And we also know that it takes at least a year for people to learn about alcoholism and recovery, build up a support system, and integrate all of the recovery changes into their lives.
-Having Naltrexone therapy during the first stages of recovery helps prevent patients from relapsing while giving them time to invest in their long-term health.
+Having Naltrexone therapy during the first stages of recovery helps reduce the risk of patients relapsing while giving them time to invest in their long-term health.

 10. How do I know if Naltrexone therapy is right for me?